leannejf/RepData_PeerAssessment1/PA1_template.md

 per_day <- summarize(by_date, sum(steps))
 ```

-By plotting steps per day in a histogram, we can see that the mean would be just over 10,000 steps per day.
+By plotting steps per day in a histogram, we see that the mean would be just over 10,000 steps per day.

 ```r
 hist(per_day$`sum(steps)`, breaks = 10, main = "Histogram of Total Steps Per Day",